-- 1. While holding the SET piston in, press M2.
-M2 memory piston will start flashing. - 2.
-Enter the new "Access Code" on the General pistons.
-The M2 lamp will stop flashing.
+- 1. While holding the SET piston in, press M1 or M2.
+The selected memory piston will start flashing. - Enter the "Access Code" on the General pistons.
+The Selected memory lamp will stop flashing.
 NOTE: If a mistake is made, press General Cancel "0" which will stop the lamp flashing, leaving the memory locked.